Calculation jobs and batch system

 (if not specified, the defaults are: type=any and #=1)

-To have your job scripts (and programs) adapt automatically to the amount of (requested) GPUs, you can use the variable $SLURM_GPUS_ON_NODE wherever your programs expect the number of GPUs to use (ie. … --num-devices=$SLURM_GPUS_ON_NODE).
+To have your job scripts (and programs) adapt automatically to the amount of (requested) GPUs, you can use the variable $SLURM_GPUS_ON_NODE wherever your programs expect the number of GPUs to use, ie.

-If you need more than one GPU node for distributed Machine/Deep Learning (eg. using “horovod”), the job needs to request several GPU nodes explicitly using -N #(# = 2-8).
+If you need more than one GPU node for distributed Machine/Deep Learning (eg. using “horovod”), the job needs to request several GPU nodes explicitly using -N # (with # = 2-8).
 Consequently, the number of tasks requested with -n # needs to be equal or higher than the number of nodes.

-Since “GRes” are per node, you should not exceed --gres=gpu:4, even when using several 4-GPU-nodes.
+Since “GRes” are per node, you should not exceed --gres=gpu:4 (except when targeting the DGX with 8 GPUs ), even when using several 4-GPU-nodes.

 MPI-Script